Book Consultation

 Our Actual Experience

-A client almost ordered a review on a guess.
+A client almost arranged a review on a guess.
 One email to the lender confirmed a compilation met their terms.
-Asking first saved roughly a third on the fee.
+Asking first kept the work in scope and saved a step.
 Figures changed for privacy.

-A compilation costs less each year than a review because it involves fewer steps, but rush work, especially in Toronto and Ontario at year-end, can add fees.
-Preparing early saves rush charges, and a short call with a CPA can clarify price and timing.
+Preparing early avoids a rush at year-end, especially in Toronto and Ontario, and a short call with a CPA can clarify timing.
 Shareholder and partnership agreements often state which reports a company must provide and which accounting methods to use, so check those against CSRS 4200 and CSRE 2400 to avoid disputes over transparency.
+If your agreement calls for a review, please plan for a Registered public accountant well ahead of your year-end.

 Our Actual Experience

 Two partners disagreed on whether a review was required.
 Their shareholder agreement settled it: a review was needed each year.
+We referred them out and kept the bookkeeping.
 Reading the agreement first ended the debate.
 Figures changed for privacy.

 7